Gluten Free Pork Fried Quinoa Rice Recipe

 Well it happens to me more often than I would like.
 But one thing I really don’t like is not eating dinner.

-This recipe is one of my easy, need-to-eat-dinner-now, don’t-have-time-to-shop recipes.
+This Gluten Free Pork Fried Quinoa Rice Recipe is one of my easy, need-to-eat-dinner-now, don’t-have-time-to-shop recipes.
 Well, actually, it’s an adaptation and my new go-to.
 Fried rice.
 Except there is no rice in the recipe.
 Instead I use quinoa, which is higher in protein than rice and, in my humble opinion, so much tastier.

 For this particular recipe, I rummaged through my fridge and pantry and found some ground pork, eggs, green onions, garlic, frozen peas and carrots, and some oils, spices, and tamari.
 And of course some quinoa.